TemTea/Tildes/src/site/notes/Message Not Delivered.md

 An island in the company of four and twenty corvids ~~At measured distance we lent impulse to the torpid~~

 Sure, we're all stardust.
-Photos of Arbus
+Photos of Arbus[^4]
 Fallen far afield from the target market
 The raft we shipped the S.S.
 Shared Hardships
 With little love of lucre or largesse
 The bare-thread art kids,
 Hit spliffs, working red-eye shifts,
-But still emit that red light, drift (?)
+Til they emit that red light, drift[^5]

 After warehouse celebrations of Saturn
-In descent you spy not the healthiest of patterns.
+In descent you spy not the healthiest of patterns[^6]

-Ken closed eyes while in transit
+K closed eyes while in transit[^7]
 Celestial smile that got occluded by the manic
 The frantic panic of the passenger the next seat over Unable to impede a supernova

 Signs open to early detection
-dismissed as youthful indiscretion
+dismissed as youthful indiscretion, you
-Keep the company of masters of misdirection
+Keep the company of masters of misdirection[^8]
 It gets second nature, the habit of second-guessing

 Heard about your death through a game of telephone
 By the time we got the message you were long gone

 I know your mass in your absence
-Felt ~~Seen~~ it through a warping of the fabric Clocks no longer track accurate
+Felt it through a warping of the fabric[^9]
+Clocks no longer track accurate
 Time goes slow yet fast
 When memories you make just aren't lasting